zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - Data augmentation is helpful to decrease the validation loss
 - With 24GB of gpu memory I can only fit one sample of 4096 tokens
 - First evaluations show improvement on the train set, but it only solves 1/10 tasks.
 More training is needed.
+- Overfitting to the train data is not easy, 36 epochs with careful learning rate

 ## Conclusion